-- 11.1 The odd (I, III, V, VII) semester supplementary examinations will be conducted after conducting regular even semester examinations during April/May. - 11.2 The even (II, IV, VI, VIII) semester supplementary examinations will be conducted after conducting regular odd semester examinations during October/November. - 11.3 A student who has completed period of study and has "F" grade in final semester courses is eligible to appear for special examination.
+- 11.1 The odd semester supplementary examinations will be conducted on daily basis after conducting regular even semester examinations during April/May. - 11.2 The even semester supplementary examinations will be conducted on daily basis after conducting regular odd semester examinations during October/November. - 11.3 A candidate who has completed his/her period of study and still has "F" grade in final semester courses is eligible to appear for Special Examination normally held during summer vacation.